 The wood products industry and government regulators continue to make the management of combustible wood dust within sawmill manufacturing facilities a high priority.
 Conifex continues to take steps to mitigate the risks of combustible dust incident in our facilities, including significant capital investment, a formalized wood dust control program, and employee training.
-Regulatory agencies across the Province of British Columbia, including WorkSafeBC, BC Safety Authority, and the Office of the Fire Commissioner have implemented various regulatory and inspection initiatives related to wood dust management.
+Regulatory agencies have implemented various regulatory and inspection initiatives related to wood dust management.
 Additional regulatory initiatives including stop work conditions within the industry have occurred, and continue to be a possibility.